AdobeDocs/campaign.en/help/v8/connect/ac-aa.md

 >
 >If you are using several audience measuring tools, you can select **[!UICONTROL Other]** in the **[!UICONTROL Partners]** drop-down list when creating the external account.
 You may only reference one external account in the delivery properties: you will therefore need to adapt the formula of tracked URLs by adding the parameters expected by the Adobe and all other measuring tools used.

-## Technical workflows of web analytics processes {#technical-workflows-of-web-analytics-processes}
+## Technical workflow of web analytics processes {#technical-workflows-of-web-analytics-processes}

 Data exchange between Adobe Campaign and Adobe Analytics is handled by a technical workflow which runs as a background task.